Account entity represents a single Connio system account. A system account can be

 Device entity or a device backend represents any physical data source (or producer) that has capability to write data to or receive commands from the Connio platform.
 It can be a sensor, gateway, wearable device, or another external system.

-An Api Key is automatically generated and assigned to each device during the creation process.
+An API Key is automatically generated and assigned to each device during creation.
 The combination of the key id and secret is used by the device to authenticate itself and write/read data to/from the Connio platform.
 This special purpose key is also called as Device Key.

 Note that we use the terms device backend and device interchangeably throughout this document.

 A property is a metric being tracked of some data source.
 Properties can be bi-directional and represents the individual time-series from/to data sources.
 Each property defines a data type, retention policy and optionally boundaries to govern the incoming and outgoing data.
 As a Connio convention, all readings expected from devices or other data sources are modelled as properties (e.g. temperature, humidity, engine status, etc...)